Feed additives authorisation guidance

-Applications previously submitted to the EU before 1 January 2021 for which the assessment process has not been completed and new applications for GB authorisation should be submitted to us using our regulated products application service.
+Similarly, applications for renewal previously submitted to the EU before 1 January 2021 for which the assessment process was not completed do not need to be submitted until requested.
+Applications after 1 January 2021 should be submitted to us using our regulated products application service.

 - new authorisations (Article 4 of Regulation 1831/2003)